This Day In Writing History

 "The slightest acquaintance with history shows that powerful republics are the most warlike and unscrupulous of nations." - Ambrose Bierce

-Today's video features a reading of Ambrose Bierce's short story, A Baby Tramp.
+Today's video features a complete reading of Ambrose Bierce's classic horror story, The Damned Thing.
 Enjoy!